 You did it.
 Another new account to add to your customer base!
-But of course, they’re more than just a number, now the relationship truly begins and the next step is to give them the best onboarding experience possible.
-An onboarding a new client framework simplifies your services for customers.
+But of course, they’re more than just a number, now the relationship truly begins.

 Collect any information you didn’t get through the sales process.
 Fill in the gaps in your understanding of the client.
 Also, discover how you can achieve their goals.
 The questionnaire can bring multiple stakeholders together to answer specific queries.